nukelet/cppsnake/README.md

 Very simple Snake game written in C++ as an OOP practice project.

 ## Installation
-Any platform with `ncurses` support should be able to compile and run it.
+Any Unix-like environment with `ncurses` support should be able to compile and run it.
 In the root directory, do

 ```
 make